GRAD 214 Boilerplate Text

 Course Details

 Course content for GRAD 214 will be reviewed, updated, and improved annually based on learner feedback.
 The course is required for all doctoral students in the basic sciences irrespective of their funding source.
 It is a 1.5-credit course that has been approved by the UCSF Academic Senate.
 In 2023, we began significant multi-stage restructuring of the course in order to 1) meet the changing needs and demands of the biomedical research enterprise and of the scientific leaders we are training, 2) transition back to in-person training of the students as required by the NIH and, 3) integrate the technology tools refined during the pandemic to enhance learning outcomes.
-For the 2024 academic year, GRAD 214 sessions will have a combination of didactic lectures, case studies, as well as small and large group discussion.
+For the 2024-2025 academic year, GRAD 214 sessions will have a combination of didactic lectures, case studies, and well as small group discussion.
 Training will occur in person (a minimum of 50%), as well as via Zoom.

 1. Format.
 GRAD 214 consists of six lecture sessions of 1.5 hours duration, each covering a different topic (see Subject Matter), and six faculty-led small group discussion sessions of 1.5 hours duration.
 Total time in class will be 18 hours.
 Fifty percent or more of both the lecture sessions and the faculty-led discussion group sessions will be in person.
 To accommodate our two campuses, Mission Bay and Parnassus, lectures will alternate between campuses; students will attend in person when the lecture is on their home campus and via Zoom when it is not.

+Lectures will be delivered by active UCSF graduate faculty members.
 Each 90-minute lecture will be followed, in the same week, with a 90-minute small group discussion session.
 These discussion groups will be led by UCSF graduate faculty.
 Each graduate program will select graduate faculty members to lead the 90-minute discussion groups.
-Prior to the small group discussion sessions, faculty will attend a training session with Dr. Sharma; she will educate the faculty with best practices for small group discussions and with pertinent case studies relevant to each session.
+At the beginning of the school year and prior to the small group discussion sessions, faculty will attend a training session where they will learn best practices for small group discussions and be provided with pertinent case studies relevant to each session.
 For this year, we have 50 UCSF faculty members who will participate as discussion leaders.

 2. Subject Matter.
 We seek to achieve two key objectives with our RCR training.
 The first is to provide trainees with a solid foundation in recognizing and handling the breadth of issues that challenge public trust in science, in addition to specific issues that any given trainee may face during their own research.
 The second is to foster an appreciation that issues of responsible conduct permeate all aspects of professional scientific endeavors and are not limited to merely avoiding overt and egregious misconduct in research.